 (S1= Digha Mohana; S2= Sankarpur; S3= Junput Sea Beach; S4= Petuaghat)

-Above table (Table 1) presents the distribution and occurrence patterns of selected fish species namely Pseudapocryptes elongatus, Periophthalmus novemradiatus, Periophthalmus variabilis, Periophthalmus waltoni and Apocryptes bato.
+Table 1 presents the distribution and occurrence patterns of selected fish species namely Pseudapocryptes elongatus, Periophthalmus novemradiatus, Periophthalmus variabilis, Periophthalmus waltoni and Apocryptes bato.
 Belonging to the family Oxudercidae over a five months period (August to December).
 The data is organized by weeks within each month (1st to 4th week), indicating the presence (+) or absence (-) of each species during specific sampling periods.
 The table includes taxonomic details such as order name, family name, and scientific names of the species.
 It helps in understanding seasonal variation, temporal abundance, and weekly occurrence trends of these fish species in the studied area.
 The data is systematically arranged to show the presence (+) and absence (-) of each species across four weeks within each month, based on sampling sessions (S1-S4).

 A total of five species were recorded: Pseudapocryptes elongatus, Periophthalmus novemradiatus, Periophthalmus variabilis, Periophthalmus waltoni and Apocryptes bato.
 The table highlights temporal variation in species occurrence, revealing fluctuations in their presence across different weeks and months.
 Some species, such as Periophthalmus variabilis and Apocryptes bato showed relatively frequent occurrences while others display more irregular or limited distribution patterns.